joel-karr/dontthinkwhenyoucode/Ship_Over_Polish.md

 Stop polishing when: tiles render, CTR tracked, fallback safe, algorithm job stable for 48h, instrumentation logs errors.

 ## Closing Bridge
-With release momentum established, we address rapid judgment calls: next is Instant Decisions.
+With right-sizing discipline in place, we turn to rapid judgment under ambiguity: next is Instant Decisions.